patrickmch/my_atom/atom-notes/Master TODO List.md

   - [x] Make sure I can test WRAPS
   - [x] Add field and update model
     - [ ] Show staffing draft and get the verbage right
-  - [ ] Use API to query the db and see if they are a WildMed instructor
+  - [x] Use API to query the db and see if they are a WildMed instructor
-    - [ ] Add a dependency to NOLS API Client (steve says we stop and think before adding a dependency)
+    - [x] Add a dependency to NOLS API Client (steve says we stop and think before adding a dependency)
-    - [ ] If we query anything that is not on SPEs or Person talk to Steve
+    - [x] If we query anything that is not on SPEs or Person talk to Steve
-  - [ ] Show field if they are WildMed instructor
+  - [x] Show field if they are WildMed instructor
   - [ ] Add field to script that will dump all the WRAP data (it will export the WRAP data to CSV for staffing)
     - [ ] There is a readme in the Staffing module of the website that details how to use the export script.
 The actual script lives in staffing.utils.export_current_season_wraps_to_file
-Future:
+  - [ ] Add tests for this?
+- [ ] Add tests for WRAPS in general

-- [ ] You will be refactoring SPEs so that the they are getting data from the API rather than data access
+- [ ] Refactor SPEs to use API rather than DA
+  - [ ] Only display evals for a type of 'course'
+    - [ ] display when course_id is not null or some such
+  - [x] Make sure you figure out when an SPE 'is_viewable'
+  - [ ] Take hardcoded id out and replace it with entity_id
+- [ ] Add Facebook Metadata to the Donation page #2718